whotracksme/whotracks.me/blog/adblockers_performance_study.md

   combined for increased efficiency.
 The optimizations were carefully crafted based on common cases observed in Easylist.

 ### 5. Serialization And Deserialization

-In this section we have a look at the performance of content-blockers when it comes to serializing their internal representation for faster subsequent loading.
+In this section, we have a look at the performance of content-blockers when it comes to serializing their internal representation for faster subsequent loading.

 Only *DuckDuckGo*'s engine does not provide this feature. *uBlock Origin*, *Ghostery*, *Adblock Plus* and *Brave* all allow to serialize or cache (*uBlock Origin*'s terminology is: *selfies*) the entire blocking engine to either a string or a buffer, which can then be used to speed-up subsequent loads.

+### The impact of load time on user experience

-Because this is a one-time operation, having a higher loading-time does not impact significantly desktop users.
+As this is a one-time operation, having a higher loading time does not impact desktop users significantly.
 On the other hand, the ability to quickly initialize the content-blocker is critical on mobile.

+### Comparison of serialization and deserialization times

-Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly, which removes the cost of initialization completely.
+Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly.
+This removes the cost of initialization completely.

 We performed 100 serializations for each content-blocker and display the